 29 Jun Mother of the Bride Dress Etiquette

-A Q&A guide to selecting a dress for Mom
+A Q&A Guide to Selecting the Perfect Dress for Mom

-Mother of the Bride dress etiquette can be a challenge.
-Mom wants to feel beautiful and elegant but she also must take into account the wedding setting, theme, and coordination with the bridesmaids and the other mother(s) in the bridal party.
-As the creator of the blog Fabulous After 40 and a certified personal image and style consultant, Deborah Boland knows a thing or two about dressing stylish and age-appropriate for all kinds of events and occasions.
+Mother of the Bride dress etiquette is incredibly important to keep in mind when picking a dress that makes her feel beautiful and elegant.
+Certain factors need to be considered such as the wedding setting, theme, and coordination with both the bridesmaids and the other mother(s) in the bridal party.
+As the creator of the blog Fabulous After 40, and a certified personal image and style consultant, Deborah Boland knows a thing or two about dressing stylish and age-appropriate for all kinds of events and occasions.
 Below she addresses a few common questions when it comes to dresses for the Mother of the Bride and Mother of the Groom (stepmothers too!).

 Q: How much input does the bride have in the Mother of the Bride and Mother of the Groom’s attire?

 A: It’s the bride’s day and you want to make it perfect, so it’s important to consult her before heading out to buy your dress.
-There may be a certain color she has in mind that coordinates with the bridesmaids or she may prefer that you stay away from certain colors like black.
-Flexibility is the key.
-Talk to the bride and ask her what she thinks.
+There may be a certain color she has in mind that coordinates with the bridesmaids, or she may prefer that you stay away from certain colors.
+It is important to talk to the bride and ask for her opinion, as well as maintain a flexible mindset.
 You may have to compromise a little bit, but in the end, you should both be happy with the dress you choose.

 Q: Should the Mother of the Bride match the bridesmaid dresses?